mihailapuste/Resume/resume.md

 * Developped our public and private serverless APIs using AWS services (Gateway, Lambda, S3, DynamoDB, Cognito) to able to interact with our web and mobile applications, and handle real-time updates coming from our IOT devices running AWS Greengrass Core
 * Developped the Parkmetriks Administrator application using ReactJS, Material design, and implemented virutally all of the Google Maps API products to allow businesses to manage and centralize all of their real-time parking data, and deployed the production ready version using AWS amplify to publish and manage user pools and authentication
-* Developped the cross-platform capable Parkmetriks mobile applicaiton using React-Native, Material design and Google Maps API to search places, view parking availability, and be directed to the best available parking, and published the mobile application using Expo.
+* Developped the cross-platform capable Parkmetriks mobile applicaiton using React-Native, Material design, and Google Maps API to search places, view parking availability, get directions to the best available parking, and published the application using Expo
 * Developped the inital Parkmetriks mobile application prototype in Swift for iOS devices

 <table style="width: 100%; border: none !important;">